Roaccutane - Here's your 101 on the acne medication

 All women with child-bearing potential should be entered into the Pregnancy Prevention Programme whilst taking their course of isotretinoin.
 This will include using at least one, and preferably two, forms of effective contraception for at least one month before starting treatment.
 Each month you will also have to attend a clinic for a pregnancy test and you will have a final pregnancy test five weeks after finishing treatment.

-Sophia Harding, a 31-year-old from London and founder of skincare brand, Palm of Feronia (@palmofferonia) details her Roaccutane journey
+Sophia Harding, from London and founder of skincare brand, Palm of Feronia (@palmofferonia) details her Roaccutane journey

 'I had 'perfect' skin when I was a teenager.
 I thought I was lucky, given that all of my family, including my brother, dealt with pretty severe acne during their adolescences.'